Vurv78/Autorun-rs/README.md

 ### Notes
 This is Windows ONLY.
 Autorun might've had a chance at being multi-platform but this is absolutely not going to work with OSX/Linux.
 You need to call init_file_steal in your garrysmod main menu in the Autorun terminal, so that files will be dumped.
-Windows 32 bit currently doesn't work for some reason.
-Might be some x64 only dependencies or something.